No Sweat Vegan

 Lentil shepherd's pie in a baking dish.

-If you have fantasies about cozying up in a pub with Irish music playing in the background and a big plate of hearty Vegan Shepherd's Pie, then this dish is for you!
-This Lentil Shepherd's Pie is so rich and delicious you'll hardly believe it's Meat-Free, Dairy-Free, and Oil-free.
-The mashed potatoes crispy on top and creamy inside, while the lentils and veggies are perfectly seasoned and full of deep and comforting flavors.
+This Lentil Shepherd's Pie is so rich and delicious, you'll hardly believe it's Meat-Free, Dairy-Free, and Oil-free.
+The mashed potatoes are crispy on top and creamy inside, while the lentils and veggies are perfectly seasoned and full of deep and comforting flavors.

 Jump to: